Last Updated on

 At my first job after graduation, the CEO pulled me into his office and asked me about my experience in the Finance Committee of Student Government.
 He thought it so interesting that he asked me to work with him on creating an organization within our field.
 We worked for months to organize the structure of the organization’s senate and board, and the criteria for how other companies would apply for admission into our organization.
 A few months later was the annual conference.
 When he presented on what we had created, I was incredibly proud to be among the founders and board members.

-However, I was even more proud at what my college involvement had given me.
-The skills not only to be chosen for the role, but also to execute it successfully.
+However, I was even more proud of what my college involvement had given me.
+The skills not only to be chosen for the role but also to execute it successfully.

 Look at their Campus Safety

 Last but certainly not least, be sure to do your research on campus safety.
 Most campuses take care to have well-lit garages and campus police patrolling the campus.
 Most will also send out emails when there is an emergency on or near campus.
 Some campuses, however, are taking advantage of modern technology and are even send out text alerts to students that opt-in.
 From natural disaster to crime alerts, these will keep you safe and allow you to focus on your studies and extracurricular activities.